 If the claimant receives Universal Credit there may be additional support they can get, for example, free school meals and help with health costs, amongst others.

-If the claimant lives in England, use this guide for reference.
+If the claimant lives in England, use the Universal Credit and other benefits guide for reference.

-If they live in Scotland, use this guide for reference.
+If they live in Scotland, use the Universal Credit (Scottish choices) guide for reference.

-If they live in Wales, use this guide for reference.
+If they live in Wales, use the eligibility criteria for passported benefits and other schemes guide for reference.

 Housing, service charges and Council Tax

 When a Universal Credit claimant takes over a tenancy, they usually have to pay rent directly to their landlord.
 If they rent from a private landlord, we will need the claimant to provide a tenancy agreement and tell us how much their rent is in order for DWP to include money for housing costs (rent) in their Universal Credit payment.

 For social landlords we verify the rent with the landlord and don’t need to see a tenancy agreement.
 The landlord can confirm which service charges are included in Universal Credit and how much the claimant may need to pay.